Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Regression Modeling

-Since we are using regression models to learn associations between certain features and stability, no test data are necessary.
-The emphasis is on the model itself and the feature weights it learns, not on the model's performance on a task.

-Though we do not use test data, we do want to find how well our model fits the training data that we give it.
-For each model, we measure goodness of fit using the coefficient of determination $R^2$.
-The $R^2$ score measures how much variance in the dependent variable $y$ is captured by the independent variables $x$.
+We evaluate our model in two ways.
+First, we measure goodness of fit using the coefficient of determination $R^2$.\footnote{Measured using the Python package\\ {\tt sklearn.linear\_model.Ridge.score}.} This measures how much variance in the dependent variable $y$ (average stability) is captured by the independent variables $x$ (WALS properties).
 A model that always predicts the expected value of $y$, regardless of the input features, will have an $R^2$ score of 0.
 The highest possible $R^2$ score is 1, and $R^2$ can be negative.
+Second, in addition to the $R^2$ score, we run leave-one-out cross-validation across all languages, and report absolute error on the left-out language.
+We compare this to a baseline of choosing the average stability over all training languages.

-We use $R^2$ score to understand how our model is performing overall, and we use the individual weights of features to measure how much a particular feature contributes to the overall model.
-We experiment with two regression models: a full model and a targeted morphology model.
+We use the individual feature weights to measure how much a particular feature contributes to the overall model.
+When reporting weights, we train the model using all 37 languages.
+Because we are primarily using regression modeling to learn associations between certain features and stability, no test data are necessary.
+The emphasis is on the model itself and the feature weights it learns, not on the model's performance on a task.

-For all models, the inputs are linguistic features of a language.
-Since WALS properties are categorical, we turn each property into a set of binary features.
-We also include an ``Unknown" value, which we use when a feature is not defined for a language.
-Note that because all of our input features are binary, all weights are easily comparable.
-The output of each model is the average stability of a language, which is calculated by averaging together the stability of all of the words in a language.
-For each model, we bootstrap over the input features $N = 1000$ times, allowing us to calculate standard error for both the $R^2$ score and the model weights.
-Calculating significance for each feature allows us to discard highly variable weights and focus on features that consistently contribute to the regression model, giving us more confidence in the results.